Octane / High-perf mode

 sudo supervisorctl start docking-octane:*

-to serve the application, check out this for the sample nginx.conf
+Also it is recommended to use `nginx` as the `reverse proxy` to serve the application, check out this for the sample `nginx.conf` virtualhost file: